Brunswick and Western Railroad: Brunswick and Albany Railroad

-Later history

 In 1882, the line's name would change again to the Brunswick and Western Railroad.

+Atlantic Coast Line and later years

 The Atlantic and Gulf Railroad was bought by Henry B. Plant in 1879.
 It was renamed the Savannah, Florida and Western Railway and would become the main line of the Plant System.
 The Brunswick and Western Railroad was purchased by the Plant System in 1888 and was fully integrated into the system by 1901.
 In 1902, the entire Plant System was bought by the Atlantic Coast Line Railroad.
 The Atlantic Coast Line continued to operate the Brunswick and Western as line as their Albany–Waycross Line (P Line) west of Waycross and as their Waycross–Brunswick Line (O Line) east of Waycross.

+The Albany–Waycross Line was the busier segment of the line under the Atlantic Coast Line's ownership.
+Passenger trains including the City of Miami, Dixie Flyer, Flamingo, Seminole, and South Wind ran the line from Albany to Waycross on their way from the Midwest to Florida.
+By 1949, the Albany–Waycross Line had three passenger trains and two through freight trains round-trip daily with an additional local freight train running six days a week.
+At the same time, the Waycross–Brunswick Line had only one local freight train from Waycross to Brunswick six days a week.
+The Southern Railway also had trackage rights from Southern Junction to Brunswick.

 The Atlantic Coast Line became the Seaboard Coast Line Railroad in 1967 after merging with their former rival, the Seaboard Air Line Railroad.
+The Seaboard Coast Line adopted the Seaboard Air Line's method of naming their lines as subdivisions.
+As a result, the line was named the Albany Subdivision west of Waycross to Albany and the Brunswick Subdivision east of Waycross.
+The City of Miami and the Seminole continued to operate on the Albany Subdivision after the merger.
+Though passenger service was discontinued in 1971 after the Seaboard Coast Line's passenger services were taken over by Amtrak.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
+Within the decade, the company abandoned the Albany Subdivision between Sylvester and Pearson.

 Current conditions

-The Brunswick and Western Railroad still exists today in segments.
-CSX still operates the line from Waycross to Brunswick as their Brunswick Subdivision.
-CSX also continues to operate the line from Waycross to Pearson as the Pearson Spur.

-The remaining line from Albany to Sylvester is now operated by the shortline Georgia and Florida Railway.